jpiontek/bitter-irc/README.md

 username := "fred_bot"
 // The channel you'd like to listen to channel := "awesome_streamer"
+// Use TLS
+tls := true

 // Create a new channel by supplying the necessary info and the Logger digester.
-// In this example we only pass in the Logger digester, but any number
-// of digesters could be passed in here. channel := birc.NewTwitchChannel(channel, username, oauthKey, birc.Logger)
+channel := birc.NewTwitchChannel(channel, username, oauthKey, tls, birc.Logger)

 // Connect estblishes the underlying TCP connection err := channel.Connect()